seanpmaxwell/Trool/README.md

 with multiple values.

 - Import property name rules are the same as for JavaScript keys.
 That means alphanumeric, underscores, and dashes.
-Anything other characters will throw an error.
+Anything other than characters will throw an error.